openshift/ptp-operator/test/README.md

 - **ENABLE_TEST_CASE**: This is an option to run the long running tests separated by comma.
 For example, to run reboot test, `ENABLE_TEST_CASE=reboot` shall be used.
 - **SKIP_INTERFACES**: passes a list of interfaces to be skipped in the form "eno1,ens2f1" `SKIP_INTERFACES="eno1,ens2f1"`
 - **KEEP_PTPCONFIG**: if set to true, the test script will not delete the ptpconfig it automatically created.
 If set to false, it will delete them.
 The ptpconfigs are deleted by default.
 For instance `KEEP_PTPCONFIG=true`
+- **MAX_OFFSET_IN_NS**: maximum offset in nanoseconds between a master and a slave clock when testing clock accuracy.
+Default is 100
+- **MIN_OFFSET_IN_NS**: minimum offset in nanoseconds between a master and a slave clock when testing clock accuracy.
+Default is -100

 Then run the following command:
 ```